liuchong/docker-nginx-htpasswd/examples/proxy-only/README.md

 # Build a proxy service only with username/password

-Assume there is running a http service on your-host:your-port without login.
+Assume there is running a http service on your-host:your-port without login

 0. read the Dockerfile
 1. docker build -t proxy-only .